Safe & Thoughtful Return To School

 Greetings to our Compass High School Family,

 Our front office and administration staff will continue to be available to answer any questions concerning your student’s education.
-CHS will continue to update you by sending important information through our Tyler SIS portal, the CHS website and directly to your phone number or email currently on file.
+CHS will continue to update you by sending important information through our Tyler SIS Parent portal, our website, and directly to your phone number or email currently on file.
 If you would like to update this information, please see your Tyler SIS portal or call 520.296.4070.

 NOTICE: The conditions surrounding the COVID-19 pandemic are continually evolving and the unpredictability of this virus requires CHS to remain flexible and ready to make changes in our plan.
 CHS’s Safe & Thoughtful Return to School plan and Safety Protocol are consistently evaluated to adapt to the continuing trends of the COVID-19 virus, guided by local, state, and national authorities.
 CHS thanks you for your continued patience, support, and understanding through this process.

 The Compass High School’s Return to School Task Force development of a Safe & Thoughtful Return to School plan is a collaborative effort guided by CHS’s teachers and administrators, parents and employees, local and state health officials, and Arizona’s Roadmap for Reopening Schools.
 The work of the Task Force is:

 - Focused on safety and on providing families a choice for their student’s education.

 - Based on guidance from the Arizona Department of Education Roadmap for Reopening Schools, local public health authorities, Centers for Disease Control (CDC), and the input of CHS families and employees.

 - In collaboration with parents/guardians and school-based parent organizations, teacher leaders, Education Support Professionals, and employees.